akiomiyao/ped/README.md

     % cd TAIR10
     % sh setup.sh
 - For rice, soybean and mouse, execute shetup.sh in IRGSP1.0, Gmax275v2.0 and GRCm38 directory, respectively.
 - 'wget' is required.
 If your machine do not have wget program, install wget from package before run setup.sh.
-Making reference data takes two days.
+Making reference data of human genome takes two days.
 Making the data sets of reference genome is only required at the first usage of PED.

 ## Demonstration of bidirectional alignment method